Critical Skills for Communication in the Technical Sector

 Online Guided – SELF-PACED, COMPLETE BY MARCH 8, 2024

-This non-credit learning opportunity is delivered fully online through UBCO’s Canvas Catalog, comprised of nine courses.
-Each course consists of five to six hours of asynchronous readings, video lectures, exercises, and assignments.
+This non-credit learning opportunity is comprised of nine courses and is delivered fully online through UBCO’s Canvas Catalog.
+The program consists of 48 hours of asynchronous readings, video lectures, exercises, and assignments.
 Coursework is assessed as ‘Pass’ or ‘Fail’.

 Course 1: Technical Reporting